Nick Nuttall

 Nick Nuttall is a freelance communications consultant and former Director of Communications and Outreach and Spokesperson for the UN Environment headquartered in Nairobi, Kenya and the UN Framework Convention on Climate Change headquartered in Bonn, Germany.

+He is also a musician having released his first full album of his songs, entitled Just Because Some Bad Wind Blows, on Reptiphon Records in Berlin on 5 May 2023.

 Early life and education

 Nuttall was born in Rochdale, Lancashire, UK, the son of Ernest and Olive Nuttall.
 He was educated at Greenhill High School and attended the University of St Andrews.

 After graduating, Nuttall held positions as a stock, bond and commodity broker in the UK and the United States, having begun his working life as a singer with the US pop group The Albany Bridge Band.

 Career

 Journalist

 Before joining the United Nations, he was the Environment and Technology correspondent at The Times from 1989, having worked for various newspapers and magazines including The Daily Telegraph, The Independent the Evening Standard and London Evening News, Woman and Cosmopolitan.

 Nuttall was known at The Times for some of the more exotic front-page stories and is thought to be the only journalist in the UK to have a story about a former hairdresser from Hartlepool who had invented a heat shield or coating for the US space shuttle based on doing perms in his salon—printed on 1 April with the Editor's caveat 'This is not an April Fool.'

 Nuttall has won various awards including one of the inaugural BT technology journalist of the year awards for a feature in The Times on Teledildonics and The Tidy Britain Group's Queen Mother's Birthday Awards.